 He felt the pain before he could react.

-‘Shit.’
+‘Shit!’
 He cursed turning around to face his attacker.

-One thing Deyemi’s informant failed to mention was the number of thieves robbing tonight but from what he saw, whoever was attacking him was either really fast or invisible.
+One thing Deyemi’s informant failed to mention was the number of thieves robbing tonight, but from what he saw, whoever was attacking him was either really fast or invisible.

 ‘Invisibility then.’
 He muttered to himself.

 The thief was probably on the third floor already but he had a plan.
 He tore the sleeves of his uniform and used it to tie the area of the wound.
-He wasn’t sure if this was a good idea, but he saw it work in movies and decided it couldn’t be worse than the pain he was feeling already.
+He wasn’t sure if this was a good idea but he saw it work in movies and decided it couldn’t be worse than the pain he was feeling already.

-He ran to the storage room on the first floor.
+Then he ran to the storage room on the first floor.
 The steel door was locked and he didn’t have clearance for that room.
 Still, he had one thing.
 Strength.

 He grabbed the door by the hinges and pulled as hard as he could.
-He wasn’t sure which surprised him more, the fact that he was carrying a steel door that was at least the weight of a small car or that he didn’t still feel like he was exerting himself.
+He wasn’t sure which surprised him more, the fact that he was carrying a steel door that was at least the weight of a small car or the fact that he didn’t still feel like he was exerting himself.

 ‘Now, we wait.’
 He said holding an extra bag of baking soda in hand for any emergency.